vpickard707/Project2/README.md

 This application allows users to post information about music topics.

+User Story:
+AS A music lover
+I WANT to see and share images, music videos and band info SO THAT I can learn about new music, talk about bands I love and make friends that share my music interest

 This application uses a Node and Express server

 This application uses Handlebars.js as the template engine